alexdisdier/todo-client/README.md

 - Add a task
 - Cross out a task
 - Delete a task
+- Saved to a database (mLab) via Heroku

 ## 🚧 Functionalities

 - Move the task crossed to the end of the list
-- Make an item component
-- Make a server side and deploy

 ## Directory Structure